linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

 fstests does not run parallelized, running any test can easily create a conflict with another test.
 The design behind fstests are for the tests to run serialized, one test at a time. fstests doesn't require much CPU / RAM, however enough to not hold a system back is desirable.
-Experimentation shows 8 vcpus / 8 GIB RAM more than suffices.
+Experimentation shows 8 vCPUs / 8 GIB RAM more than suffices.

-Further testing has been done on one kernel-ci setup to try to reduce the amount of memory per guest, and we have determined using 2 GiB per guest with 8 vcpus also works fine except for tests use xfs_scratch, this issue has been reported through [bsc#1183463](https://bugzilla.suse.com/show_bug.cgi?id=1183463) on test xfs/074 on the test section xfs_nocrc_512 and prior work on
+Further testing has been done on one kernel-ci setup to try to reduce the amount of memory per guest, and we have determined using 2 GiB per guest with 8 vCPUs also works fine except for tests use xfs_scratch, this issue has been reported through [bsc#1183463](https://bugzilla.suse.com/show_bug.cgi?id=1183463) on test xfs/074 on the test section xfs_nocrc_512 and prior work on